harshp30/TensorRTNeMoAssistantEnsemble/README.md

 The video generation script handles creating videos from images using the Stable Video Diffusion API.

 1. **API Request:**
-   - **Generate Video:**
-     - Send a request to the Stable Video Diffusion API with the base64 encoded image to generate a video.
+   - **Generate Video:** Send a request to the Stable Video Diffusion API with the base64-encoded image to generate a video.
-   - **Save Video:**
-     - Save the generated video to a specified directory.
+   - **Save Video:** Save the generated video to a specified directory.

 2. **Error Handling:**
-   - **Response Validation:**
-     - Check the API response for errors and handle them appropriately.
+   - **Response Validation:** Check the API response for errors and handle them appropriately.

 **Input:** Base64 encoded image
 **Output:** Generated video (saved to directory)